 Badbs will be over the breasts of men.

 -from Bruiden Da Choca.

-Morrigan is not death itself, she is the keeper of death, and she is frightening.
+Morrigan is not death itself, she is the keeper of death, the Goddess of death, and she is frightening.

 Notice this however: crows do not make people dead, they eat and transform bodies.
-Morrigan is not death itself, she is the keeper of death, and she is frightening.
+Morrigan is not death itself, she is the keeper of death, the Goddess of death, and she is frightening.
 Sometimes enemies ran because of the fearful and magical appearance of the army.

 In Ireland Morrigu (another name for Morrigan) and Badbs meld and can both take on the features of a human hag.
 This is the old age aspect of the Goddess.
 It has been theorized by some that it is men who most fear and sometimes disrespect older women.
 She represents the loss of power and finitude of lifespan, a realization not easy even for Finn.
 She represents her own power, reincarnation, rebirth and a point of view (wisdom in age) which can’t be banished.

 Over his head is shriekinga lean hag, quickly hopping